 - 2 cups of filtered water

-- 2 + tablespoons of raw honey (to taste)
+- 2 + tablespoons of raw honey, or sweetener of choice (to taste)

 - ⅛ teaspoon of unrefined salt (optional)